 Tools Educators Can Use

-Education research often never makes it into the hands of educators–meaning current, evidence-based strategies aren’t reaching the people who can put them to use, or the kids who could benefit from them.
-The First Book Accelerator collaborates with experts to turn research and best practices into tools in a matter weeks, bringing the most up-to-date information and resources to our network of more than 525,000 educators and the millions of children they serve.
+Education research often never makes it into the hands of educators – meaning current, evidence-based strategies aren’t reaching the people who can put them to use or the kids who could benefit from them.
+The First Book Accelerator collaborates with experts to turn research and best practices into tools in a matter of weeks, bringing the most up-to-date information and resources to our network of more than 525,000 educators and the millions of children they serve.

 Every educator across the country should have this resource in their classroom.